 Repel A Pest emits a piercing, high-frequency electromagnetic wave to deter scurrying home intruders from entering, or rattle those already there until they leave.
 Kind of like how some businesses play country music to discourage and chase away loiterers.
 Repel A Pest waves can hitch a ride on in-wall wiring as well, so pests won't want to enter or live there.

-Repel A Pest is intended to dissuade roaches, spiders, ants, and other insects along with rodents, but most Amazon reviewers either didn't try or didn't have much success using it as an ultrasonic bug spray.
-They give it very high marks, a 4-1/2-star average over 750+ review, for its ability to end rat and mice problems.
+Repel A Pest is intended to dissuade roaches, spiders, ants, and other insects along with rodents, but most reviewers either didn't try or didn't have much success using it as an ultrasonic bug spray.
+They give it very high marks for its ability to end rat and mice problems.

 Note: Repel A Pest makers say the device is safe for use in households with dogs and cats (and also humans and children), but it's not a good choice for pet owners with mice, hamsters, ferrets, or other rodent-like critters.